Letting Data Lead to Theory

 During the following 8 years he had opportunity to prepare a number of videos on a variety of topics as well as clarify some important aspects and goals of his research.
 Following the death of his mother in 1995, and an improvement in his sister’s condition, he resumed active research and corresponded with Helen (Penny) Fryman as his editor in the USA.
 They were married in October of 2000.
 Shortly after, his sister required intensive care and was put into a nursing home.
 At this time, Barry was able to move to the United States and live with his wife in Shingle Springs, California, and then Grants Pass, Oregon.
 Since 2000, Barry and Helen have lectured at Bible schools, colleges, schools and churches in the USA, New Zealand and Australia and presented their research in a number of forums.
 Barry is the astronomer for the New Hope Observatory in Grants Pass.
 Helen has studied in a number of fields and is responsible for checking his papers to make sure they are lay-friendly.

 Barry continues his research and writing and is currently involved in research in plasma physics.
 Much of his work in this regard is in the Research Papers section here on this website.
 His DVDs presenting his research regarding the Christmas Star and, later, Anomalies in science, have met with excellent receptions.
 A small book, The Bible and Geology, has also been written and is for sale.
+Cosmology and the Zero Point Energy presents 35 years of Barry's research and the recent "Signs of Our Times" deals with prophecy and the Bible.
 All other material is here on the website.
-The Setterfields continue to live in Grants Pass, Oregon where they are also involved in a small rescue operation for elderly horses who have been either abandon or neglected.
-(2012)
+The Setterfields continue to live in Grants Pass, Oregon where they are also involved in a small rescue operation for some abused, abandon, and/or neglected animals.
+(2015)

 Please note: Barry is not a Ph.D. and should not be referred to as "Dr."